neurodata/vesicle/vesicle-cnn/README.md

 Annotation (COCA) package [tbd](https://github.com/iscoe/coca).

 ### Reproducting paper results
-This is the "quick start" guide; please see the Makefile for more details.
-Note this assumes you have a copy of the ISBI2013
+Here are "quick start" instructions; please see the Makefile for more details.
+Note this assumes you have a copy of the ISBI2013 data on your local system (again, see Makefile).

     vi Makefile   # change macros at top of makefile as needed make coca